nmfightmaster/ailce/README.md

 - **Chat + Context curation**: Send messages and curate the exact context the model sees (pin, trim, branch, remove).
 - **Model selector**: Choose from preset models or add custom ones with pricing and context window info.
 - **Streaming responses**: Live token streaming from the OpenAI Chat Completions API.
-- **Auto summaries**: Generates short summaries of the conversation.
+- **Schema-enforced summaries**: Deterministic, schema-structured summaries that can serve as the sole context to continue work.
 - **Token counting**: Client-side token estimates using `@dqbd/tiktoken` (WASM) for OpenAI-compatible models.
 - **Local-first state**: Conversations and settings persist in `localStorage`.
 - **Theme & layout**: Adjustable panes, theme settings, and responsive UI built with Tailwind CSS.